 Type 1 exposure for ALL includes cash at bank and reinsurance receivables.
-The counterparty for reinsurance receivables is Allianz SE whose rating is AA.
-But the main part of the type 1 exposure is the cash at bank.
+The counterparty for reinsurance receivables is Allianz SE whose rating is AA and Allianz France with a full collateral protection.
 The counterparty for cash at bank is BNP Paribas SA which has an A+ rating.